DaanDeMeyer/reproc/README.md

 }
 ```

-If needed, you can also convert `std::error_code` values to exceptions using
+If needed, you can also convert `std::error_code`'s to exceptions using
 `std::system_error`:

 ```c++